 5 Appointing General Hooker

 General Joseph Hooker may not have been as comically incompetent as old Ambrose Burnside up there, but in his own special way, he was probably worse.
 Appointed to replace Burnside after the Mud March, he was so obviously unsuitable for command that Lincoln personally wrote him a letter telling him as much—an odd move, given that it was Lincoln who’d made the appointment.
+(If Lincoln were alive today, would he have sent the note as a tweet?)
 Within months of getting the gig, Hooker had already ratcheted up a decisive defeat—sending his troops into the hellish Battle of Chancellorsville.

 By rights, this should have been an easy Union victory.
 Lee’s army of 60,000 was spread thin and facing a Yankee force of over 130,000 men.
 Instead, Lee’s military genius and Hooker’s complete lack of it combined to create a Union slaughter.
 17,000 Yankee troops were killed or wounded, 5,000 more than during the nightmare of Fredericksburg.
 When Lee’s victorious troops subsequently made a dash for Pennsylvania, Hooker completely failed to stop or counter them and wasted valuable time focusing on the Confederate capital instead of giving chase.
 Finally, on the eve of the Battle of Gettysburg, Lincoln removed him from his post—the first smart move he made in nine months of hiring idiots.